CreateModFan154/why-I-dont-care-about-your-opinion-and-you-are-all-wrong-about-the-designed-decor-debacle/README.md

 ### 8. “Repo wiping is unfair and hiding stolen content” — Misunderstood mechanics

+**The repo wiping was not done by the owner of the project.**

-Wiping or cleaning up a public repo can be done for many valid reasons: removing outdated files, cleaning up history, or resetting the project to a cleaner state.
+Wiping or cleaning up a public repo can be done by others (e.g., collaborators, external actors), sometimes without the owner's consent or knowledge.

-The repo wipe isn’t necessarily “hiding stolen content” but could be standard maintenance.

-The accusation ignores the rights of project owners to manage their own repositories as they see fit.
+The accusation that the project owner is hiding stolen content via wiping is therefore inaccurate.

-If there were ongoing IP violations, a repo wipe wouldn’t fix them — the correct response is dialogue and resolution, which apparently did happen.
+If there were ongoing IP violations, wiping wouldn’t resolve them — the correct response is dialogue and resolution, which apparently did happen.

+The rights to manage a repository can vary depending on access and platform policies.

 ---